 Contribute to a 401(k)

-The tried and true standby, a 401(k) is a great foundation for your retirement savings.
-“Especially if your employer offers a match, you should at least contribute the percentage of what your company is willing to put into your 401(k) to avoid leaving money on the table,” says Klein.
+The tried and true standby, investing through a workplace retirement plan like a 401(k) is a great foundation for your retirement savings.
+“Especially if your employer offers a match, contribute at least the percentage of what your company is willing to put into your 401(k) to avoid leaving money on the table,” says Klein.

 She also suggests you find ways to boost your contributions.
 “Any time you have more income coming in than you normally do — let’s say when you get a bonus or a raise — use that to increase your contributions when possible,” Klein says.
-“It’s an easy way to contribute more because people tend to adjust to what hits their bank account; so if you can set aside that money from the start, you won’t miss it.”
+“It’s an easy way to contribute more, because people tend to adjust to what hits their bank account.
+If you can set aside that money from the start, you won’t miss it.”

 Contribute to a Roth account

-Both a Roth 401(k) and a Roth IRAs offer potential tax benefits because your contributions are taxed now instead of when you ultimately withdraw funds.
+Both a Roth 401(k) and a Roth IRAs offer potential tax benefits, because your contributions are taxed now instead of when you ultimately withdraw funds.
 This means that when you need to access your funds during retirement, everything in your Roth account is yours, tax-free.
 “A Roth account can really maximize your tax situation in retirement,” Klein says, “especially if you expect to be in a higher tax bracket in the future.”
-For this reason, Klein suggests that while much of the 10 to 15 percent you save for retirement each year can be funneled into your traditional 401(k), it’s wise to put at least 1 to 5 percent of that into a Roth 401(k) if offered by your employer.
+Klein suggests that while much of what you save for retirement each year can be funneled into your traditional 401(k), it’s wise to put at least 1 to 5% of that into a Roth 401(k) if offered by your employer.